uwplse/pumpkin-pi/README.md

 Given two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
-The following relations are currently supported:
+The following relations are currently supported automatically:

 1. **Algebraic Ornaments**: the type B (like `vector`) is the type A (like `list`) indexed by a fold over A (like `length`)